For 4 years old

 This module builds the scaffold of a child’s visual-spatial abilities, pathing the way for understanding the logic of how shapes and numbers relate to one another, work together and are interdependent.

-The basics of numeracy will also be taught visually with the use of the hundred number chart.
+The basic of numeracy will also be taught visually with the use of the hundred number chart.
 Students will learn to clearly differentiate the ones and tens, even as the value increases.
-They will also learn number sequence, number bond, number pattern and the concepts of how to add & subtract.
-Additionally, the students will be exposed to simple multiplication and division concepts using groupings.
+They will also learn number sequence, number bond, number pattern and the concepts of addition & subtraction.

 1 hour 15 min